karrywong/karrywong.github.io/_pages/about.md

   - /about.html
 ---

 I am looking for a full-time employment as a software engineer or a data scientist starting from January 2022.
-I am ready to graduate anytime.

-I am an experienced software testing engineer with a PhD in applied mathematics.
+I have work experience in software engineering and a PhD in applied mathematics.
 Highlights:
 1. Proficient in Python, C/C++, and MATLAB.
 2. Research experience on computed tomography problems related to nuclear fusion at the National Ignition Facility in the Lawrence Livermore National Laboratory
 3. Intern experience as a software engineer on additive manufacturing features of commercial CAD/CAM software Fusion360 at Autodesk